Acne Laser and Light Treatments

 Redness and swelling are common after treatment with many lasers and light treatments.
 Mild side effects may include skin stinging or burning which will disappear within a few hours or by the next day.
 For most treatments the chance for any side effects can be greatly reduced by following the after care instructions given to you at the time of treatment.
 Most laser and light treatments require that the patient avoid sunlight for 48 hours after treatment.

-Blue, Red, and Blue+Red Light Devices
+Blue, Red, and Blue+Red LED Light Devices

 Blue, red, and blue+red light devices are called visible light because you can actually see the colors.
 These devices are used to treat pimples.